The Ultimate Catering for Buffet Checklist You Need Now

 • Plan ahead what will happen to leftovers.
 Provide containers for guests or coordinate with a local charity if regulations and safety guidelines permit

 It is very common for buffet hosts to significantly over prepare, especially if they assume every guest will have two serves of all items.
 In practice, even hearty eaters rarely manage that, which leaves large amounts of food untouched [6].
+Working with an experiencedbuffet food catering near meprovider such as Your Private Chef means you benefit from their portion planning and waste reduction strategies.

 Use This Quick Buffet Catering Checklist